Determining Financial Aid Eligibility

 - be registered with Selective Service, if required

-- must be enrolled at least half-time (six credits) to be eligible for Rhode Island Last Dollar Scholarship and to receive priority funding for Federal College Work Study (FCWS) and Federal Supplemental Opportunity Grant (FSEOG).
+- must be enrolled at least half-time (six credits) to be eligible for Rhode Island Promise Scholarship and to receive priority funding for Federal College Work Study (FCWS) and Federal Supplemental Opportunity Grant (FSEOG).
 Students may be eligible for a Pell Grant if enrolled less than half-time.
 Direct Loan recipients must be enrolled for at least 6 credits at the time the loan is disbursed.

 - maintain satisfactory academic progress toward the selected course of study